doxygen/doxygen/src/doxygen.md

 by the file `config.xml`.
-As part of the build process, the python script `configgen.py` will create a file configoptions.cpp from this, which serves as the input for the configuration file parser that is invoked using Config::parse()
+As part of the build process, the python script `configgen.py` will create a file configoptions.cpp from this, which serves as the input for the configuration file parser that is invoked using Config::parse().
+The script `configgen.py` will also create the documentation for the configuration items, creating the file `config.doc`.

 Gathering Input files
 ---------------------